-The Commission accepted the Consent Agreement and placed it on the public record for a period of 30 days for the receipt and consideration of public comments.
-In further conformity with the procedure described in Rule 2.34, the Commission makes the following jurisdictional findings and issues this Order to Maintain Assets:
+The Commission considered the matter and accepted the Consent Agreement and placed it on the public record for a period of 30 days for the receipt and consideration of public comments; at the same time, it issued an Order to Maintain Assets.
+The Commission duly considered any comments received from interested persons pursuant to Commission Rule 2.34, 16 C.F.R. § 2.34.
+Now, in further conformity with the procedure described in Rule 2.34, the Commission makes the following jurisdictional findings: